-Each had a calm, down-home, sing-song, West Virginia "drawl" as they welcomed passengers and recited the details of each flight.
+Each had a calm, down-home, sing-song, "twang" as they welcomed passengers and recited the details of each flight.
 We are indebted to the genius of author Tom Wolfe for recognizing why: They were all trying to imitate their idol, Chuck Yeager!